 These prospective benefits from AI-powered PACS solutions of the future are certain to lead the way towards better quantitative imaging and improved patient outcomes.

-Though limited AI functionality is available in a PACS system, many next-generation VNA’s are closing that particular gap with the incorporation of AI into their design.
+Though limited AI functionality is available in a PACS system, many next-generation Vendor Neutral Archives (VNAs) — and most recently, Imaging EMRs — are closing that particular gap with the incorporation of AI into their designs.

 Radiology Workflow Automation in Healthcare

 The automation of radiology workflows has been fundamental in the pervasive provision of premium optimized healthcare.
 Designed to leverage technology towards enhancing the delivery of radiology, the automation available within many in-market PACS and RIS systems have contributed immensely to better patient care and reduced turnaround times resulting directly from improved workflows (i.e., the elimination of manual tasks), visualization, and collaboration capabilities.